Ethereal-OS/Manifest/README.md

  # Inherit some common EthrealOS stuff.

-for all the EthrealOS Stuff:  $(call inherit-product, vendor/ethereal/config/common_full_phone.mk)
+for all the EtherealOS Stuff:  $(call inherit-product, vendor/ethereal/config/common_full_phone.mk)

 for maintainer:  ETHEREAL_MAINTAINER := IamCOD3X